19 essential photography composition rules for creative photos

 • Posing by positioning arms or hands around her face as a frame

-This ensures that, no matter what else is happening in the image, your eye is drawn to his smiling face.
+This ensures that, no matter what else is in the image, your eye is drawn to his smiling face.

 3. Repetition in photography composition

-Repetition in photography composition leads the viewer’s eye to your subject in much the same way as leading lines work, so you’ll find that you’ll often combine these two composition techniques when creating an image.
+Repetition in photography composition leads the viewer’s eye to your subject in much the same way as leading lines work.
+So you’ll find that you’ll often combine these two composition techniques when creating an image.

 Color, shape, parts of objects or even whole objects can be repeated for strong composition.